Australian cuisine: Alcohol

+Beer

 Beer in Australia has been popular since colonial times.
-James Squire is considered to have founded Australia's first commercial brewery in 1798 and the Cascade Brewery in Hobart, Tasmania, has been operating since the early 19th century.
+James Squire is considered to have founded Australia's first commercial brewery in 1798, and the Cascade Brewery in Hobart, Tasmania, has been operating since the early 19th century.
 Since the 1970s, Australian beers have become increasingly popular globally – with Foster's Lager being an iconic export brand.
 However, Fosters is not a large seller on the local market, with alternatives such as Victoria Bitter and Carlton Draught outselling the popular export.
 Craft beer is popular, as well as distinctive products from smaller breweries such as Coopers and Little Creatures.